KizKizz/pso2_mod_manager/README.md

 # Known Issues
 Drag & drop won't work if app is running with Administrator

+# Plans
+More improvements
+Maybe a Linux version for steam deck

 # Built With

 Flutter and various libraries from [pub.dev](https://pub.dev/packages)